 - 1 Right-click the host in the System pane.

-- 2 Select Disconnect from the pop up menu.
+- 2 Select Disconnect from the pop-up menu.

-- 3 A confirmation dialog will appear.
+- 3 A confirmation dialog appears.
 Click Yes to end the remote connection.

-- The host-related views will disappear.
-4
+- 4 The host-related views disappear.

 To disconnect from the host using the Disconnect icon from the toolbar